kubernetes/minikube/site/content/en/docs/Tutorials/audit-policy.md

 kubectl logs kube-apiserver-minikube -n  kube-system | grep audit.k8s.io/v1
 ```

+The [Audit Policy](https://kubernetes.io/docs/tasks/debug-application-cluster/audit/#audit-policy) used in this tutorial is very minimal and quite verbose.
+As a next step you might want to finetune the `audit-policy.yaml` file.
+To get the changes applied you need to stop and start minikube.
+Restarting minikube triggers the [file sync mechanism](https://minikube.sigs.k8s.io/docs/tasks/sync/) that copies the yaml file onto the minikube node and causes the API server to read the changed policy file.

-Putting the file into the `~/.minikube/files/` directory triggers the [file sync mechanism](https://minikube.sigs.k8s.io/docs/tasks/sync/) to copy the `audit-policy.yaml` file
-from the host onto the minikube node.
-When the API server container starts I'll mount the `/etc/ssl/certs` directory from the minikube node and can thus read the audit policy file.
+Note: Currently there is no dedicated directory to store the `audit-policy.yaml` file in `~/.minikube/`.
+Using the `~/.minikube/files/etc/ssl/certs` directory is a workaround!
+This workaround works like this: By putting the file into a sub-directory of `~/.minikube/files/`, the [file sync mechanism](https://minikube.sigs.k8s.io/docs/tasks/sync/) gets triggered and copies the `audit-policy.yaml` file from the host onto the minikube node.
+When the API server container gets started by `kubeadm` I'll mount the `/etc/ssl/certs` directory from the minikube node into the container.
+This is the reason why the `audit-policy.yaml` file has to be stored in the ssl certs directory: It's one of the directories that get mounted from the minikube node into the container.

-You most likely want to tune the [Audit Policy](https://kubernetes.io/docs/tasks/debug-application-cluster/audit/#audit-policy) next as the one used in this tutorial is quite verbose.
-To use a new file you need to stop and start minikube.